luaguides

 A good rule for Lua docs is to ask whether the first example would still teach if most of the surrounding commentary vanished.
 If the snippet still makes the data flow and the outcome visible, it is probably doing its job.

 Lua documentation does not need to be sparse to be good.
 It needs to be compact, complete, and honest about behavior.
-Minimal runnable snippets are often the fastest way to get there.
+Minimal runnable snippets are the fastest way to get there.

-In Lua, readers often arrive with partial context.
+In Lua, readers frequently arrive with partial context.
 They may know the language a bit but not the library, or they may know the problem but not the idiom.
 A solid article should therefore combine three things: a concrete example, a short explanation of what the example proves, and a note about where the pattern does or does not fit.
 That combination teaches more reliably than long exposition alone.

 A practical writing pattern

 A useful structure for articles is simple.
 Start with the smallest example that demonstrates the point.
 Then explain the important behavior in plain language.
-After that, add one or two variations that show how the same idea changes under slightly different conditions.
+After that, add one or two variations that show how the same idea changes under different conditions.
 This pattern is friendly to readers, but it is also friendly to maintenance.
 If the example changes later, the article can be updated without rewriting everything.

 This is also exactly the kind of structure that helps automated content systems.
 When a repository contains clear, stable exemplars, weaker models have better odds of producing something serviceable instead of vague filler.
 In other words, good articles do double duty: they help humans now and they train the future shape of automated output.